-On May 16, 2022, we announced entering into an agreement with Emergent BioSolutions, Inc. (Emergent) for the sale of TEMBEXA worldwide rights for \$225 million upfront and additional milestones of up to \$100 million to be paid contingent upon the execution of additional procurement awards from Biomedical Advanced Research and Development Authority (BARDA) following the base period.
-The closing payment and the milestone payments may be adjusted based on actual procurement value.
+On May 16, 2022, we announced entering into an agreement with Emergent BioSolutions, Inc. (Emergent) for the sale of TEMBEXA worldwide rights (the "Transaction") for \$225 million upfront and additional milestones of up to \$100 million to be paid contingent upon execution of optional future procurement awards from the Biomedical Advanced Research and Development Authority (BARDA) following the base period.
+Subject to closing of the Transaction, the upfront closing payment and the optional future milestone payments may be adjusted based on the final executed procurement contract between the Company and BARDA.
 The Company is also eligible to receive up to \$12.5 million in regulatory milestones associated with the SymBio Pharmaceuticals Ltd. brincidofovir partnership to be assumed by Emergent.
-The Company may also earn a 20% royalty on future gross profit of TEMBEXA in the United States associated with volumes above 1.7 million treatment courses of therapy during the exclusivity period of TEMBEXA.
-Outside of the United States, the agreement also allows Chimerix to earn a 15% royalty on all gross profit associated with TEMBEXA sales during the exclusivity period of TEMBEXA on a market-to-market basis.
+The Company may also earn a 20% royalty on future gross profit of TEMBEXA in the United States associated with volumes above 1.7 million treatment courses of therapy during the exclusivity period of TEMBEXA sales during the exclusivity period of TEMBEXA sales during the exclusivity period of TEMBEXA on a market-to-market basis.